Sue Mengers: Career

-Mengers entered the talent agency business in 1955 as a receptionist at MCA.
+At 17, Mengers answered an MCA ad for "receptionist, theatrical agency" and entered the talent agency business in 1955 as a receptionist.
 She also worked for a while as a secretary for freelance theatrical agency Baum & Newborn.
 Eventually, she was hired as a secretary at the William Morris Agency, a powerhouse in the emerging television industry, where she remained until 1963, when a former Baum & Newborn colleague, Tom Korman, formed his own agency and hired her as a talent agent.

+I was a little pisher, a little nothing making $135 a week as a secretary for the William Morris Agency in New York.
+Well, I looked around and I admired the Morris office and their executives, and I thought: “Gee, what they do isn’t that hard, you know.”
+And I like the way they live, and I like those expense accounts, and I like the cars.
+And I used to stay late at the office, just like “All About Eve,” and I suddenly thought: “That beats typing.”

-Her first big addition to her books was actress Julie Harris, who was primarily a stage performer.
+Mengers's first big addition to her books was actress Julie Harris, who was primarily a stage performer.
 To Mengers' surprise, Harris wanted to appear on an episode of Bonanza.
 Mengers contacted the producer, who commissioned a specially written episode for Harris.
 Mengers represented Anthony Perkins, who had not worked in the United States since Psycho (1960).
 She contacted producer Ray Stark and obtained for Perkins a role in director René Clément's film Is Paris Burning?
 (1966).

-In the late 1960s, she was hired by Creative Management Associates (CMA), a boutique agency owned by Freddie Fields.
+In the late 1960s, Mengers was hired by Creative Management Associates (CMA), a boutique agency owned by Freddie Fields.
 CMA's clients included Paul Newman, Steve McQueen and Robert Redford.
 On December 30, 1974, Fields sold the agency to Marvin Josephson's International Famous Agency (IFA); the two companies merged to become International Creative Management (ICM).
 Mengers represented Candice Bergen, Peter Bogdanovich, Michael Caine, Dyan Cannon, Cher, Joan Collins, Brian De Palma, Faye Dunaway, Bob Fosse, Gene Hackman, Sidney Lumet, Ali MacGraw, Steve McQueen, Mike Nichols, Nick Nolte, Tatum O'Neal, Ryan O'Neal, Burt Reynolds, Cybill Shepherd, Barbra Streisand, Gore Vidal, and Tuesday Weld, among others.
 Mengers ceased to be Streisand's agent, she told the Los Angeles Times, after a disagreement over Yentl (1983), which gained Oscar nominations but was not a big box-office hit.

-She retired from ICM in 1986 and returned to the William Morris Agency for a brief period from 1988-90.
+On 1 August 1986, she retired from International Creative Management (ICM) when her contract expired and returned to the William Morris Agency for a brief period from 1988-90.

-Shortly after the Tate–LaBianca murders, Mengers reportedly reassured Streisand: "Don't worry, honey, stars aren't being murdered.
+Shortly after the Manson family Tate–LaBianca murders, Mengers reportedly reassured Streisand: "Don't worry, honey, stars aren't being murdered.
 Only featured players."